postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/apimatic.md

     ![browse and select APIMatic](https://assets.postman.com/postman-docs/apimatic-browse-all.jpg)

 1. Select **Add Integration**.
-1. Your browser will open a new Authorize Postman page that gives Postman access to your GitHub repositories.
-Select Authorize postmanlabs.
+1. Your browser will open a new **Authorize Postman** page that gives Postman access to your GitHub repositories.
+Select **Authorize postmanlabs**.
 Once the authorization process is complete, the page will tell you to close the tab and continue in Postman.

     > If you are not signed in to GitHub, you will be prompted to log in.